Last updated on February 27, 2026.

 Apply Now

-The program currently accepts six students per year.
+The program currently accepts six students per year (with a seventh position reserved for a dentist in military service).
 The program is clinically-based with approximately 65 percent of the time devoted to clinical treatment, 20 percent to didactic instruction and 15 percent to research and teaching activities.
 The student is introduced to orthodontics with an intense course in radiographic cephalometry and diagnosis and treatment planning.
 Patient care begins within the first week of the program and culminates with comprehensive case examinations at the end of the final year.
 The broad clinical experience is complemented by didactic studies in basic and clinical sciences that meet or exceed the requirements of the American Dental Association.

 Courses in the first year provide the student with the scientific knowledge, biomechanical principles and orthodontic techniques required to diagnose, plan treatment and correct routine and complex malocclusions of growing and skeletally mature patients.
 Topics include: growth and development, diagnosis and treatment planning, cephalometrics and radiology, biomechanics and appliance design, dentofacial orthognathic surgery, clinical photography, current and classical literature review and orthodontic treatment/case management.